 Providing an excellent multifaceted education for people committed to transforming themselves, others, and the world

-Charlotte María Sáenz has 20 years experience working globally in schools, streets, universities, refugee camps, autonomous zones and traveling programs.
-She collaborates with other social change makers to disrupt dominant narratives, expand perspectives, produce collective knowledge and connect people to new social action.
+Charlotte María Sáenz has worked around the world for over 20 years in various educational settings: schools, streets, universities, refugee camps, autonomous zones and traveling programs.
+She collaborates with other change makers to disrupt dominant narratives, expand perspectives, produce collective knowledge and connect people to new social action.

-She received a Masters in International Education for Social and Political Change at the Harvard Graduate School of Education and a MFA from the School of the Art Institute of Chicago.
+She holds a Masters in International Education for Social and Political Change from the Harvard Graduate School of Education and a MFA from the School of the Art Institute of Chicago.
 She is a member of the global Learning Societies and the International Organization for a Participatory Society.